Subliminal Probing for Private Information via EEG-Based BCI Devices: Introduction

-Based on these observations, we raise the question: is it possible to infer private information about users wearing BCI devices in a fully concealed way?
-In this paper, we propose a \emph{subliminal} attack that infers private information about a victim by attacking the victim at a level below his/her cognitive perception.
-Similar to \emph{subliminal advertising} (see, e.g., \cite{subliminal-advert}), our key idea is to hide the visual stimuli within the screen content that the user expects to see, for a duration of time that does not exceed 13.3 milliseconds.
+\textbf{Can user privacy be compromised subliminally?} Based on these observations, we focus this work on researching if the threat and potential reach of previously proposed attacks can be significantly increased by preventing their conscious detection.
+As a result, we propose a \emph{subliminal} attack that infers private information by probing the victim at a level below his/her cognitive perception.
+Similar to \emph{subliminal advertising} (see, e.g.,~\cite{subliminal-advert}), our key idea is to show the visual stimuli within the screen content that the user expects to see, but for a duration that is too short for conscious perception (several milliseconds), yet still sufficient to result in detectable activation of certain parts of user's brain.
 As an example, for a video-based application, we propose to implement small snippets of visual stimuli within a few frames of the video.
-The attacker succeeds if it can infer private information about the user without arousing the users' suspicion.
+The attacker succeeds if he can infer private information about the user without arousing the user's suspicion.

 This is a challenging task.
-If the stimuli are shown too prominently, then this increases the chance of the attack being detected.
-If, in contrast, the attacker does too good a job of hiding the stimuli, then the user's subliminal detection may not be strongly affected, reducing the probability of inferring relevant information about the user.
+If the stimuli are shown too prominently, this increases the chance of the attack being detected.
+If, in contrast, the attacker does too good a job of hiding the stimuli, the user's subliminal detection may not be sufficiently strong, reducing the probability of inferring relevant private information.
 Thus, the attacker must operate within this narrow regime of the user's input channel.